Maritime Lawyers Experienced in Brain Injury Cases - Jones Act Claims Involving Traumatic Brain Injuries

 In addition to medical expenses, the employer must pay you a daily living allowance – maintenance - until you have reached maximum medical improvement.

 Jones Act seamen who are injured through negligence or unseaworthiness are entitled to compensation for lost past and future wages, lost wage earning capacity, loss of enjoyment of life, pain and suffering, and future medical expenses.
-Stacey & Jacobsen, LLP has handled thousands of Jones Act negligence and unseaworthiness cases.
+Stacey & Jacobsen, PLLC has handled thousands of Jones Act negligence and unseaworthiness cases.
 They have recovered millions of dollars in compensation for their clients who have suffered traumatic brain injuries while working at sea.

 Most accidents at sea could be prevented if proper safety procedures are followed.
 If you or a family member has suffered a serious closed head injury, it is important to begin an early investigation into the facts of the maritime accident.
 The employer and vessel owner should be contacted and advised to preserve all evidence relevant to the accident.
 Faulty equipment and unsafe conditions should not be altered until your legal team has had an opportunity to inspect the accident scene.

-Stacey & Jacobsen, LLP has taken on the tough cases.
+Stacey & Jacobsen, PLLC has taken on the tough cases.
 They understand you, your jobs, and your concerns about the future.
 They are dedicated to getting their clients fair compensation.
 For a no-cost initial legal consultation call 1 (877) 332 5529.
 Put an experienced team of maritime lawyers to work protecting your rights.